Flying with Children

 - Measure the width of your CRS.
 It should fit in most airplane seats if it is no wider than 16 inches.

-- Ask your airline for a discounted fare.
-Buying a ticket for your child is the only way to guarantee that you will be able to use a CRS.
+- Buying a ticket for your child is the only way to guarantee that you will be able to use a CRS.

 - Reserve adjoining seats.
 A CRS must not block the escape path in an emergency.
 Many airlines have policies that require a CRS to be placed in a window seat.
 Do not place a CRS in an exit row.